stephluooo/League-Performance-Prediction/README.md

 # Introduction

-This project investigates the competitive dynamics of professional esports leagues, specifically focusing on tier-one leagues, namely the LPL, LCK, LEC, and LCS.
+This project investigates the competitive dynamics of professional esports leagues, specifically focusing on tier-one leagues, LPL, LCK, LEC, and LCS.
 The central question of our study is: Which tier-one league delivers the most “action-packed” games based on player performance statistics?

 Our dataset comprises 18,020 rows and contains critical columns relevant to player performance and game metrics.
 These include:

 - position: The role of the player in the game (e.g., top, jungle, mid, bot, support).
 - damagetochampions: Total damage dealt to champions.
 - dpm: Damage per minute, a key indicator of a player’s offensive impact.
+- kmp: Kills per minute
 - damageshare: The percentage of the team’s damage output contributed by the player.
 - wardsplaced and controlwardsbought: Indicators of map vision control.
 - earnedgold and earnedgoldshare: Metrics for resources acquired during the game.